Sxela/selfie2animebot/README.md

 # Selfie 2 Anime Bot
-A simple bot that converts selfies into anime
+A simple bot that converts selfies into anime.

 Give it a try here: https://t.me/selfie2animebot

 # Install